AdobeDocs/campaign-standard.en/help/start/using/programs-and-campaigns.md

 You can also create a campaign from the marketing activity list.
 You can choose to link the marketing activity to a parent program or sub-program via the properties window of the campaign.

-## Programs and campaigns icons and statuses
+## Programs and campaigns icons and statuses {#programs-and-campaigns-icons-and-statuses}

 Each program and each campaign in the list has a visual symbol and an icon whose color indicates the execution status.
 This status depends on the validity period of the program or the campaign.